python/cpython/Doc/library/pyexpat.rst

    Called if the XML document hasn't been declared as being a standalone document.
    This happens when there is an external subset or a reference to a parameter entity, but the XML declaration does not set standalone to ``yes`` in an XML declaration.
-If this handler returns ``0``, then the parser will throw an :const:`XML_ERROR_NOT_STANDALONE` error.
+If this handler returns ``0``, then the parser will raise an :const:`XML_ERROR_NOT_STANDALONE` error.
 If this handler is not set, no exception is raised by the parser for this condition.